historic-trails/website/sites/fort-marcy.md

 Adobe walls nine feet tall and five feet thick formed Fort Marcy's unique star-shaped outline.
 The fort also had a moat approximately eight feet deep running along its walls and a log building that served as a powder house.[^8] Roughly 270' x 80', Fort Union could hold up to one thousand soldiers.[^9]

 After a while, the fort's walls began to erode.
 Visitors today can only see several tall mounds of earth where the walls used to be; the moat that ran around the fort is barely visible[^10].
-A lack of maintenance after the U.S. took complete control of New Mexico ensured the fort's degradation.[^11]
+A lack of maintenance after the U.S. took control of present-day New Mexico ensured the fort's degradation.[^11]

 [^8]: Purdy, 2
 [^9]: Prince, 5